jckfa/tinyfonts/README.md

 ```

 ### Share In Use!
 If you use any of these fonts out in the world I want to know!
 Please get in touch via email (buttface@jackf.me) or on [Instagram](https://instagram.com/jckfa) or [Twitter](https://twitter.com/jckfa).
-Thanks!
+Thank you!